Rose Bay Sea Wall: New South Head Road

 New South Head Road was completed to the signal station at Vaucluse by 1839, including the section along Rose Bay.
 In May 1848 the South Head Roads Trust Act was passed which placed control of roads (including New South Head Road) and the construction of tollgates with the South Heads Trust.
 In 1904 the NSW Government passed management of major roads to local councils.
 A number of councils objected to the added financial burden so in November 1904 the Minister for Works undertook to repair and maintain the former Trust roads until such time as the councils could raise more revenue.

 Meanwhile, the volume of traffic along New South Head Road was steadily increasing.
 By the 1890s a tramway terminus was situated at the western end of Rose Bay.
 The tram service was extended as far as Dover Road in 1900, and then to Watsons Bay wharf by 1909.
 Woollahra Council was acquiring land for widening New South Head Road by the beginning of 1917 and a deputation met with the Local Government Department later in the year to urge resumptions, realignment of sections of the road and generally widening it.
 The council established a New South Head Road Improvement Committee to look after the proposed works, which commenced at the beginning of 1918.
-New South Head Road was proclaimed a main road under the Local Government Act of 1919.
+New South Head Road was proclaimed a main road under the Local Government Act 1919.
 The road widening works were carried out over several stages.
 In June 1924 the prominent architect Herbert E. Ross offered his services as an honorary consulting engineer for the works between Rose Bay and Lyne Park, acting in conjunction with Council's own engineer.
 Council accepted his offer.